josecediel25/Bacterial-Viability/README.md

 # Bacterial-Viability
-Protocol for live and dead cell counting by staining and fluorescence microscopy
+Protocol for live and dead cells counting by staining and fluorescence microscopy